What is an effort report?

 Do I report effort in the summer?

 Yes.
-OMB Circular A-21 requires documentation of charges for work performed by faculty members on sponsored agreements during the summer months or other periods not included in the base salary period.
-Summer effort reports only include direct salary charges applied to sponsored project for effort performed during the period 6/1 through 8/30.
-Voluntary or cost sharing work performed during this period will not be represented on the effort report.
+Uniform Guidance A-81 and OMB Circular A-21 requires documentation of charges for work performed by faculty members on sponsored agreements during the summer months or other periods not included in the base salary period.
+Summer effort reports only include direct salary charges applied to sponsored project for effort performed during the period 6/1 through 8/31.

 When is effort reporting due?